psychemedia/island-storynotes/three-little-pigs.md

 "Oh! build it of Iron-and build it of Steel!
 "And make haste, my Mother, while yet you can feel;
-"For I know, by the curl of mytail in the wind,
+"For I know, by the curl of my tail in the wind,
 "That the -Wolf is preparing his grinders to grind;
 "For he longs to devour us, by way of a treat,
 "As he knows that our Flesh makes most delicate meat."-